A Rule-Aware Prompt Framework for Structured Numeric Reasoning in Cyber-Physical Systems: Experimental Setup

 \subsection{Value Block Variants and Evaluation Metrics}

-To study the effect of the numeric normalization module and the amount of statistical context exposed to the model, we consider four value-block designs: \begin{enumerate} \item \textbf{Setup 1 (Value only):} Each sensor is represented only by its raw value. \item \textbf{Setup 2 (Mean + std + value):} Each row contains the raw value together with its nominal mean and standard deviation. \item \textbf{Setup 3 (Mean + std + value + z-score):} Each row additionally includes the computed z-score. \item \textbf{Setup 4 (Z-score only - proposed):} Each sensor is represented only by its absolute z-score $\lvert z_i \rvert$, as in the framework description in Section~\ref{sec:framework}. \end{enumerate} All four variants retain the same role, context, and natural-language description of the three-sigma rule; only the numeric representation in $V$ changes.
-The \emph{Z-score only} variant corresponds exactly to the rule-aware normalized value block described in Section~\ref{sec:framework}, and is the default choice for all non-ablation experiments.
+To study the effect of the numeric normalization module and the amount of statistical context exposed to the model, we consider four value-block designs: \begin{enumerate} \item \textbf{Setup 1 (Value only):} Each sensor is represented only by its raw measurement value. \item \textbf{Setup 2 (Mean + std + value):} Each row contains the raw value together with its nominal mean and standard deviation from historical grid data. \item \textbf{Setup 3 (Mean + std + value + z-score):} Each row additionally includes the computed z-score. \item \textbf{Setup 4 (Z-score only, proposed):} Each sensor is represented only by its absolute z-score $\lvert z_i \rvert$, as in the framework description in Section~\ref{sec:valueblock}. \end{enumerate} All four variants share the same role, context, and rule description; only the numeric representation in $V$ changes.

-We report standard classification metrics: accuracy (overall correctness), recall (fraction of anomalies correctly detected), precision (fraction of predicted anomalies that are correct), and F1-score (harmonic mean of precision and recall).
-Because labels are derived directly from the three-sigma rule, these metrics simultaneously capture detection performance and adherence to the encoded rule.
-In addition, we qualitatively assess token efficiency by comparing prompt compactness across value-block designs.
+We report standard classification metrics: accuracy (overall correctness), recall (fraction of true grid anomalies correctly detected), precision (fraction of predicted anomalies that are correct), and F1-score (harmonic mean of precision and recall).
+Since each method is asked to apply the encoded three-sigma rule to the same normalized inputs, these metrics jointly reflect detection performance and adherence to the grid operating rule.
+In addition, we report token counts to compare prompt compactness across value-block designs, which directly impacts inference cost and scalability to larger grids.